GSA/digitalgov.gov/content/communities/uswds.md

 url: /communities/uswds/
 uid: uswds
 title: 'U.S. Web Design System Community of Practice'
-summary: 'A community for anyone building federal websites with the U.S. Web Design System or considering it for a future project.'
+summary: 'A community for anyone building federal websites with the U.S. Web Design System (USWDS) or considering it for a future project.'
 featured_image:
   uid: uswds-2-illio-built-to-grow-alt
   alt: ''